mhvis/tue-summaries/2020q2-cyberattacks-crime-and-defences.md

 * Attacks don't care about high vulnerabilities: top 10 CVEs are even likely used as 10 random CVEs.
 * Weakest link model of attacks doesn't hold up.
 It ignores scale (attackers-victims are not one-to-one).
 * Types of attackers: criminals (cost < benefits), hacktivist (cost < fixed limit), nation states (no constraints), occasionals (insiders).

+### 12

+Cybercrime is an extension of traditional crime.

+* First order: enabler of the attack
+* Second order: products/information, e.g. credit card numbers, banking account numbers, ..

+Agency theory

+Legal market has law enforcement and regulation that enforces fair market and competition.
+This is not available in the criminal malware market.

+#### Forums

+Moral hazard: people not sticking to the contract, easy because of anonimity.

+Mechanisms to address moral hazards

+* High cost of entry: being banned is expensive
+* Fear of punishment (being kicked out of the market)
+* User reputation
+* Rule enforcements using trials

+Forum allows for high interaction between seller and buyer.

+#### E-commerce illegal markets

+### 13

+Cybercriminal networks:

+* are international *and local* (offenders and victims are physically located)
+* *have* dependency relationships
+* *last long*

+Members of cybercriminal networks:

+* know each other based on *offline and online social ties*
+* are *mostly not* specialists